We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Nick Simpson

-• Slicing Test: To evaluate the performance of the food processor’s slicing disk, we sliced potatoes.
-We sliced one potato thinly and another thickly, evaluating the evenness and ease of doing so.
+• Slicing Test: We sliced potatoes to evaluate the performance of the food processor’s slicing disc.
+We used the machines to cut one potato thinly and another thickly, evaluating how evenly and easily it did so.

-• Mayonnaise Test: We made a double batch of this mayonnaise in each food processor, evaluating how easily the condiment emulsified.
+• Mayonnaise Test: We made a double batch of this mayonnaise in each food processor, evaluating how easily and well the condiment was emulsified.

 • Mirepoix Test: We pulsed onions, carrots, and celery together in the bowl of each food processor, timing how long it took to make mirepoix and looking at how even the pieces were.